 The course introduces students to three-dimensional interior product design for use in the residential, contract, and hospitality markets.
 Emphasis is on the design of products with specialized functions, including universal design and special needs.
-Prerequisite(s): ID 346.

 ID 461 - Professional Practice II